luisduenas/insert-generator/README.md

 - `from`:
   Contains the *from* portion of the SQL script
 - `where`:
-  Contains the *qhere* portion of the SQL script
+  Contains the *where* portion of the SQL script
 - `groupby`:
   Contains the *group by* portion of the SQL script
 - `orderby`: